 Jamal Khashoggi, a friendship that ended too soon

-Six months ago, a well-connected Arab American friend who worked as a consultant for various Gulf state governments organised a dinner at Fig & Olive in Washington D.C. to introduce me to Jamal Khashoggi and other professionals with an interest in the Arabic digital media landscape.
+Six months ago, a well-connected Arab American friend who worked as a consultant in Saudi Arabia organised a dinner at Fig & Olive in Washington D.C. to introduce me to Jamal Khashoggi and other professionals with an interest in the Arabic digital media landscape.

 I wasn’t sure what to make of it.
 Jamal often liked and retweeted Raseef22 articles since its early days at the onset of Arab Spring.
 He tweeted articles one would not expect a Muslim Brotherhood journalist, or a Saudi Royalist, to share.
 I appreciated his opinions expressed in 140 characters or less.